IlonaStr/Backend-QA-task/README.md

 3. Click on Send button and verify the response

 Expected results:
+1. GET user called Get user is in the collection
-1. GET request contains appropriate URL
+2. GET request contains appropriate URL
-2. The response is 200OK and all fields return expected values in the response
+3. The response is 200OK and all fields return expected values in the response

 Attached files: [the Postman collections]